vintagedaddyo/MyBB_Plugin-selectallincode/Documentation/readme.txt

  * Fri, Nov 25th 3:27 Just now updated with three plugin file options (Select All "Plus", Select All "Code Only", Select All "Quote only")

  * Added another 2 alternates: SelectAllinCodeQuoteonlyfade.php & SAICAPQCfade.php based on request at: https://community.mybb.com/thread-206116.html

+* Updated to version 1.2

+* fixed minor issue where select all was no longer working

+Further localization support

+- english
+- englishgb
+- espanol
+- french
+- italiano